Master of Science in Biological and Agricultural Engineering

 Degree Requirements

-The MSBAE program is made up of 36 credits including thesis or capstone project work.
+The MSBAE program is made up of 36 credits, including thesis or capstone project work.
 It should be noted that the capstone project is typically less comprehensive than a traditional master’s thesis, so students choosing this option are required to take one additional elective course.
 Students interested in pursuing the master’s degree full-time should plan to spend about two years in residence.

 Thesis Option

-The thesis option degree requires students to complete advanced course work and to become skilled in research methodology.
-Students are expected to plan, conduct and analyze a comprehensive research project, and to report the findings in a thesis, a scholarly document of research in proper scientific publication style.
+The thesis option degree requires students to complete advanced coursework and to become skilled in research methodology.
+Students are expected to plan, conduct, and analyze a comprehensive research project, and to report the findings in a thesis, a scholarly document of research in proper scientific publication style.
 It is distributed at the orientation at the beginning of your first semester.
 Experience in the literature review, experimental design, data collection, statistical analysis, and manuscript preparation are obtained by students completing the thesis option.
 Students who intend to further their graduate education (e.g., obtain a doctoral degree) should choose this option because doctoral programs often require students to demonstrate their ability to successfully complete a master’s thesis.
 Required courses and a thesis topic must be approved by the student’s graduate committee.

 Capstone Project Option